Textile Process Operator

 Textile process operators:

-- work in factories that may be noisy.
+- work in factories that may be noisy or have dangerous equipment.

 What's the job really like?